- Academic Affairs

-Nivedita (Niv) is a fourth-year graduate student in the Biochemistry and Molecular Biology program.
+Nivedita (Niv) is a fifth-year graduate student in the Biochemistry and Molecular Biology program.
 Her research focuses on the molecular crosstalk between autophagy and neuroinflammation pathways following traumatic brain injury.
 Before matriculating into UMB, she received a bachelor’s degree in Pharmaceutical Sciences from the Institute of Chemical Technology, Mumbai, and a diploma in German Language and Literature from Mumbai University.
-Nivedita has served on USGA for two years as the senator for the Indian Association and International Students Organization.
+Nivedita has served on USGA for three years as the senator for the Indian Association and International Students Organization, and this past year as USGA Secretary.
 During her free time, she enjoys reading, painting, and jogging along the Inner Harbor.

 USGA Advisor, Director of Student Development and Leadership

 With more than 25 years of experience at the University of Maryland, Baltimore, Cyndi has worked at UMB since graduating from the School of Medicine’s Radiologic Technology program.
 Cyndi loves advising student organizations and helping students develop into well-rounded, holistic, and professional student leaders.